Mary Morgaine’s first introduction to Herb Mountain Farm and the Cosmincident that followed.

 -Ralph Waldo Emerson

 I stayed on for the garlic planting, and Hart and I hit it off quite well.
 He was full of experiential knowledge of organic farming, having done it for longer than I had been alive, and very generous.
 He saw that I was eager to work and asked if I wanted to give working there three days a week a try for a month, being a farm hand and groundskeeper- a general helper with whatever needed to be done around the property that I could manage.
-He paid well, too, and I said I would be honored, and thus my job at Hart’s begun.
+I said I would be honored, and thus my job at Herb Mountain Farm begun.

 Several months of the year were dedicated to garlic, Allium sativum.
 Mulching, planting, weeding and watering the beds, harvesting, curing and storing, cleaning and then selling it.
 For the several years that I worked so intimately with the garlic, I had quite a purification happen.
 I understood why garlic was the herb used to scare off demons and vampires, for being in its presence so often brought to the surface old “demons” in me and helped send them on their way.
 Every one of us has shadow sides and most of us spend our life trying to avoid seeing them.
 I felt that working with the garlic left the uglies in me with nowhere to hide.
 It was some powerful medicine.

-When I was not dealing with garlic, Hart taught me how to correctly prune fruit trees, build rock paths, prep and clean beehives, maintain the goose pen and chicken house, build and enrich the soil, grow an array of vegetables, transplant anything big or small, save seeds, clean out well cisterns, dig ditches, build swales, cultivate berry hedges, and manage large tracts of land from bramble and bittersweet vines taking over.
-In short, the years at Harts’ taught me how to love and steward a piece of land with consciousness.
+When I was not dealing with garlic, Hart taught me how to correctly prune fruit trees, build rock paths, prep and clean beehives, maintain the goose pen and chicken house, build and enrich the soil, grow an array of vegetables, transplant anything big or small, save seeds, clean out well cisterns, dig ditches, build swales, cultivate berry hedges, manage large tracts of land from bramble and bittersweet vines taking over, and more!
+In short, the years working for Hart taught me how to love and steward a piece of land with consciousness.

 Hart was patient with me when I made mistakes and freely shared his knowledge with me on any topic.
 Not only was he an incredible employer, he was a friend.
 I had been learning organic gardening and sustainable living practices since 1993 and implementing them here and there, but working at Herb Mountain Farm allowed me to take this passion to another level and get genuine hands on experience in basic homesteading.

 In 2007, during the planting of the garlic, I, unawares, lost my special turquoise ring.
-When I was 19 years old, in the early 90’s, and living in Bellingham, Washington going to Fairhaven College, I met a street vender who had a turquoise ring for sale—the thought of this ring kept drawing me back to his table day after day.
+When I was 19 years old, in the early 90’s, and living in Bellingham, Washington attending Fairhaven College at Western Washington University, I met a street vender who had a turquoise ring for sale—the thought of this ring kept drawing me back to his cart day after day.
 I finally came up with the $20 to buy it and felt so thrilled to have it on my finger.

 It did not remain there well, however, as over the years I would lose it periodically only to find it again in the strangest of places.
 Usually I could not remember where or when I lost it, as though it had just vanished.
 When I would notice that it was no longer on my finger, I would wonder, “When did this happen?”